katieminjoo/katieminjoo.github.io/_posts/2024-08-22-GradientTape(2)Example.md

 model.fit(x, y, epochs=10, batch_size=32)
 ```

-And Let’s deep dive into how we can customize the training loop, with a reference to [Tensorflow documentation](https://www.tensorflow.org/tutorials/quickstart/advanced).
+And Let’s deep dive into how we can customize the training loop!

 Basic code goes like this.